The Anu

 So what exactly is Zion?

-Circumcision was a custom of the Egyptian priesthood initiation rites so that is a huge clue.
-The circumcision was a covenant right of the Hebrews from the time of Abraham, but it had been a priestly rite of Egypt before that time.
-Moses being a priest of the Mysteries, understood this ancient ritual and reinstated this ritual with the children of Israel in the wilderness.
+Circumcision was a custom of the Egyptian priesthood initiation rites long before the Hebrew, so that is a huge clue.
+The circumcision became a covenant right of the Hebrews from the time of Abraham, but it had been a priestly rite of Egypt for millennia.
+Moses, being a priest of the Mysteries, understood this ancient rite and reinstated it the children of Israel in the wilderness.
+They acquiesced because of their understanding through Abraham, and we believed it because it was an original biblical principle of the Hebrews, or so we thought.

-Jerusalem is a captive daughter of Zion.
+Jerusalem was a captive daughter of Zion.
 Jerusalem is the Holy City and Zion.
 What else is said about Israel and Egypt?

 “When Israel was a child, then I loved him, and out of Egypt I called my son (referring to a nation).
 The more they called them, the more they went from them, and they sacrificed unto the Baalim, and offered to graven images.